PeptidesDNA

 How can I find out my CYP enzyme status?

-Three main options: clinical pharmacogenomic panels (GeneSight, Tempus — $300-500, ordered by physician), direct-to-consumer tests (23andMe raw data analysis — limited but free if you've already tested), or PeptidesDNA's 120-SNP panel ($99 — includes CYP2D6, CYP3A4, CYP2C19, CYP2C9 with peptide-specific interpretation).
+Three main options: clinical pharmacogenomic panels (GeneSight, Tempus — $300-500, ordered by physician), direct-to-consumer tests (23andMe raw data analysis — limited but free if you've already tested), or PeptidesDNA's up to 120 SNP panel ($99 — includes CYP2D6, CYP3A4, CYP2C19, CYP2C9 with peptide-specific interpretation).
 If you're on multiple prescription medications, a full clinical panel is worth the investment.
 For peptide protocol planning specifically, our focused panel provides the relevant CYP variants plus 100+ peptide-response SNPs.

 This article is for informational and educational purposes only.
 It is not medical advice and does not diagnose, treat, cure, or prevent any disease.
 Consult a qualified healthcare professional before starting any peptide protocol.
 Individual results vary.